Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/10_Version-list.md

 - 3.1 Alphabetical tag listings.
 List events by series and year.
 List teachers chronologically and by lineage.
 Category search on teacher pages.
 Links between teacher and tag pages.
 Calming the Busy Mind Upasika Day.

  - 3.2 Move website to pages directory.
 Reogranize python and assets files.
 Reorganize tag hierarchy.
 Document event series and tags.
 Render links to tags and events.
 Fix links to bookmarks from external pages.

+ - 3.2.1 Add About pages: Overview, Ways to Help, and Licence.
+Thanksgiving Retreat 2016.
+Retag Thanksgiving Retreat 2015.